h-lopez/spoticli/README.md

 ### About
 Command line front end for Spotify
 This program still requires that the Spotify client be installed locally
-Please note this REQUIRES Spotify Premium to use as most of the playback APIs are locked behind premium subscription
+Please note this REQUIRES Spotify Premium to use as most of the APIs are locked behind premium

 ### Features
 * play/pause